chillprogrammer/Obliterating-Eyeball/README.txt

 This game was made in Visual Studio 2017.
 It relies on the OpenGL and OpenAL open-source libraries.
+So I included them!
 A Windows Executable file can be found here: https://github.com/copetv/LD42/raw/master/LD42/Windows%20Executable%20Version.zip